 "People should be given the right to choose.
 I'm not against vaccination, I'm just watching the foreign press and then will make my decision."

 Offshore oil workers said those who had been infected with COVID-19 weren't being vaccinated until six months since the infection passes.
 Therefore, they will continue to work as before, staying in quarantine at the hotel and taking tests before going to work.
 "Sometimes people say that vaccinators should be tested when they go to work because there is a possibility of infection, and sometimes they say the opposite.
 In any case, it is better to be vaccinated than to remain in quarantine.
 However, it is not the right decision to vaccinate our family members|, said an employee of the company who did not want to be named.

 A group of oil workers, who also did not want to be named, said there was a greater risk of infection on ships leaving for work.
 Because the social distancing is not practiced, sometimes those who are not quarantined in the hotel go with them.

-The Chairperson of the Organization for the Protection of Oil Workers' Rights Mirvari Gahramanli told Meydan TV that she also had information that family members of SOCAR employees had been instructed to be vaccinated:
+The Chairperson of the Organization for the Protection of Oil Workers' Rights Mirvari Gahramanli told Meydan TV that she also had information that family members of SOCAR employees had been